FlavScents AInsights Entry for (E)-2-hexen-1-yl acetate (CAS: 2497-18-9)

 9. Confidence & Data Quality Notes

-The data on (E)-2-hexen-1-yl acetate is well-established, with comprehensive sensory and regulatory information available.
-While industry practices are well-documented, some variability in natural occurrence and formation pathways may exist.
-Known data gaps include specific taste and odor thresholds, which are not widely reported.
+Data on (E)-2-hexen-1-yl acetate is well-established, with comprehensive sensory and regulatory information available.
+Industry practices are well-documented, though some regional regulatory nuances may require further verification.
+Known data gaps are minimal, with most information supported by authoritative sources.

 Citation hooks: FlavScents